-Missing values are excluded when estimating the "common" (the baseline) distribution.
-Values that are NA before remain NA.
+Missing values are excluded when estimating the "common" (the baseline).
+Values that are NA remain NA after normalization.
 No new NAs are introduced.

 Weights

 Currently only channel weights are support due to the way quantile normalization is done.
 If signal weights are given, channel weights are calculated from these by taking the mean of the signal weights in each channel.